Mlawrence95/Python-for-Data-Science/README.md

     It will likely ask you if you'd like to install the packages mention in `[Y/n]` format.
     Confirm and let `conda` handle the rest!

-3) #### Accessing the environment
+3) #### Accessing our Python environment
     *Congratulations!* You now have a Python environment available with a ton of great data science tools!

     Accessing these packages is really simple.
-Since our environment is simply called `data-science-environment`, we make the python environment available with the following command:
+Since our environment is simply called `data-science-environment`, we make the python environment available with:

     `conda activate data-science-environment`

    ![It should look something like this](./resources/conda_activate.gif)

-...and that's really all there is to it!
+...and that's all there is to it!
 If this environment is active, you can run Python scripts using any of the powerful packages with no additional effort, or even modify the `.yml` file to create a new, reproducible environment of your own!
+Try running `ipython` to start an interactive session right away, then pat yourself on the back for your diligence.

 ### Optional: Set up ability to choose your environment within Jupyter notebooks (kernels)